TheAbhi2004/TheAbhi2004/README.md

 ### 🔍 About Me

 - 👨‍💻 Passionate about solving real-world problems using data
-- 🧠 Currently completing the *IBM Data Science Professional Certificate*
+- 🧠 Currently completing the IBM Data Science Professional Certificate
-- ✅ Earned certificates in Python, Data Science Orientation, Methodology, SQL & more
+- ✅ Earned certificates in Python, SQL, Data Science Orientation, Methodology, and Visualization
 - 📈 Love transforming raw data into impactful business insights
 - 💬 Ask me about Python, data analysis, ML models, or getting started in data science